zhaw-iwi/promise/README.md

 #### Location: Local Development Environment

 1. **Set Up Production Properties Files**
    - Create `application-prod.properties` and `openai-prod.properties` in the project’s resources folder.
-Copy the non-production properties and change the following properties.
+Copy all the non-production properties and change the following properties to have variable values (keep the other ones as they are).
       - `application-prod.properties`
         ```
         # dbms and db connection data